groboclown/tern-scheduler/README.md

 This is configurable per scheduled job.

+Tern comes out-of-the-box with "always-skip" and "always-run" strategies.

 #### Lease ID Creation

 The library must create globally unique IDs per attempt to obtain a lease on a strategy job.
-The default behavior is to use a UUID v5 algorithm with the `HOSTNAME` environment variable as the main discriminator.
+The default behavior is to use a UUID v4 algorithm with the `HOSTNAME` environment variable as the main discriminator.

+Term comes out-of-the-box with a UUID v4 implementation.

 #### Lease Time